alfeliz/ALEX-scope/README.md

 Files here:
 * _**ALEX.py**_,  the python script that makes all the work.
 Version 1.00
 * _**settings.txt**_ a text file were data for the script are read.

+To improve on the script:
+* Save date and time in the web page shot.